 The media and its public communication is an active participant in the perpetuation of stereotypes in many ways.
 In the mid-1990s, Julia WoodWood, J. (1994).
 Gendered lives: Communication, gender, and culture (2nd ed.).
-New York, NY: Random House. made an interesting observation of the world according to television: "It is a support the population.
-The women are fewer in observation of the world according to television: "It is a world in which males make up two-thirds of the population.
+New York, NY: Random House. made an interesting observation of the world according to television: "It is a observation of the world according to television: "It is a world in which males make up two-thirds of the population.
 The women are fewer in number perhaps because less than 10 percent live beyond 35.
 Those who do, like their male counterparts and the younger females, are nearly all white and heterosexual.
-In addition to being
+In addition to being young, the majority of women are beautiful, very thin, passive, and primarily